 In variable rate systems, the cost of the toll can vary according to a set schedule or it can adjust dynamically based on traffic conditions.
 During periods of high traffic, the toll would go up.
 When traffic is relatively uncongested, the toll would go down, possibly to $0.
 This type of pricing encourages travel choices that make the most of the system, whether by encouraging the use of other modes of travel, carpooling, or choosing to take the trip at a different time of day.
 Typically, the small percentage of users who make another choice for travel can reduce traffic congestion for those who can't modify their trip, resulting in less congestion and more vehicles able to travel efficiently.

 Variable tolling rates give people the choice for a faster highway trip when they really need it—like when they need to get to work, a medical appointment, or pick up their child from school or daycare.
 Successful pricing programs around the world are usually combined with transit improvements to provide additional travel choices for those not wanting to pay the toll.

 With a toll, ODOT helps meet the goal of improved travel by managing traffic flow and helping to raise revenue for infrastructure improvements.
-The Keep Oregon Moving legislation (House Bill 2017) established a Congestion Relief Fund within the State Highway Fund, which would receive any net proceeds from tolling.
-Under the Oregon Constitution, the State Highway Fund must be spent on roadway projects, which could include travel lanes, bicycle and pedestrian facilities, or some transit improvements in or along the roadway such as enhanced transit stops.
+The Keep Oregon Moving legislation (House Bill 2017) established a Congestion Relief Fund, which would receive any net proceeds from tolling.
+The Oregon Constitution (Article IX, Section 3a) specifies that revenues collected from the use or operation of motor vehicles is spent on roadway projects, which could include construction or reconstruction of travel lanes, as well as bicycle and pedestrian facilities or transit improvements in or along the roadway.